thillsman/XCStringsLocalizer/README.md

 ## Features

 - ✅ **Automatic Translation**: Translates strings to all target languages in your `.xcstrings` file
+- ✅ **AI-Powered Suggestions**: Interactive review of existing translations with improvement suggestions
 - ✅ **Batch Processing**: Groups strings for efficient API calls (15 strings at a time)
 - ✅ **App Context Support**: Optional app description for better translation quality
 - ✅ **Context-Aware**: Uses comments for better translation accuracy